Oakland Public Works Training Academy

 Program Details

-Trainees will be selected to work with one of the three OPW Bureaus listed below.
-The placement will prepare the trainee to apply to an entry level position within that Bureau.
-Trainees' assignments will be based on their career interests, experience, and previous training.
+The program is designed to accommodate up to 10 trainees per academy and offers participants a competitive wage.
+Trainees work with one of the three OPW Bureaus listed below.
+The placement prepares them to apply to an entry level position within that Bureau.
+Trainees' assignments are based on their career interests, experience, and previous training.

 • Bureau of Administration (BOA) The BOA provides behind-the-scenes operational support to the department by managing budgets, human resources, employee recruitment, safety and training programs, monthly reports, and technology systems.